Second order term of cover time for planar simple random walk: Introduction

 Let us describe the outline of the paper.
 In Section \ref{sec:2}, we restate Theorem \ref{thm:main} in terms of the number of excursions around each vertex, which is called traversal process.
 We will recall basic estimates on transition probabilities among circles (Lemma \ref{lem:circle-to-circle-probab}).
-Applying this, we will approximate the law of the traversal process by that of a (critical) Galton-Watson process (Lemma \ref{lem:transfer-lemma}).
+Applying this, we will approximate the law of the traversal process by that of a (critical) Galton-Watson process in Lemma \ref{lem:transfer-lemma} which provides explicit bounds on the approximation errors.
 As was revealed by Belius and Kistler \cite{BeKi}, so-called ''barrier estimates" for the Galton-Watson process play an important role in studying the traversal process.
 Recently, Belius, Rosen, and Zeitouni \cite{BRZ1} gave quite general barrier estimates for the Galton-Watson process.
 We will recall their result in Lemma \ref{lem:GW-process-barrier-estimate}.
 In Section \ref{sec:upper-bound}, we obtain the upper bound of the cover time.
-We will first prove that every traversal process does not cross the curve $i \mapsto a_n^- (i)$ (see (\ref{eq:control-below-lower-curve}) for the definition).
-Then, we impose the restriction so that the traversal process stays above the curve and apply the transfer lemma (Lemma \ref{lem:transfer-lemma}) and the barrier estimate (Lemma \ref{lem:GW-process-barrier-estimate}).
+In Lemmas \ref{lem:control-above} and \ref{lem:control-below}, we will prove that the traversal process crosses neither the curve $i \mapsto a_n^+ (i)$ nor the curve $i \mapsto a_n^- (i)$ (see (\ref{eq:control-above-upper-curve}) and (\ref{eq:control-below-lower-curve}) for the definitions).
+Then, we impose the restriction so that the traversal process stays in the tube $[a_n^- (\cdot), a_n^+ (\cdot)]$.
+The upper envelope $a_n^+(\cdot)$ enables us to apply the transfer lemma (Lemma \ref{lem:transfer-lemma}) and to make the approximation errors of order $1$.
+The lower envelope $a_n^- (\cdot)$ enables us to apply the barrier estimate (Lemma \ref{lem:GW-process-barrier-estimate}).
 In Section \ref{sec:lower-bound}, we obtain the lower bound of the cover time.
-For each $x \in \mathbb{Z}_n^2$, we will set the event $A_n (x)$ which says that $x$ is a "late" point (see (\ref{eq:event-lower-bound}) for the definition) and apply the second moment method to $Z_n := \sum_{x \in \mathbb{Z}_n^2} 1_{A_n (x)}$.
+For each $x \in \mathbb{Z}_n^2$, we will set the event $A_n (x)$ which says that $x$ is an unvisited point and the traversal process corresponding to $x$ stays in the tube $[b_n^- (\cdot), b_n^+ (\cdot)]$ (see (\ref{eq:event-lower-bound})--(\ref{eq:lower-bound-upper-control-curves}) for the definitions of $A_n(x)$, $b_n^{\pm} (\cdot)$) and apply the second moment method to $Z_n := \sum_{x \in \mathbb{Z}_n^2} 1_{A_n (x)}$.
 The most difficult part of the proof is to obtain the upper bound of $E_o [(Z_n)^2]$.
-Main ingredients in the estimate are decoupling inequalities which are based on some sorts of independence of excursions.
-See, for example, Lemma \ref{lem:decomposition-trajectories} and (\ref{eq:lem-2nd-moment-case4-pf-3}) for such independence.
-In the estimate of $P_o [A_n (x) \cap A_n (y)]$, we will use slightly different methods according to the distance between $x$ and $y$.
-In Section \ref{sec:appendix}, we study concentration estimates on excursion lengths.
-In Sections \ref{sec:pf-transfer-lem}, \ref{sec:barrier-estimates}, we give proofs for the transfer lemma (Lemma \ref{lem:transfer-lemma}) and the barrier estimate (Lemma \ref{lem:GW-process-barrier-estimate}).
+As is often the case with the study of the two dimensional cover time (e.g. \cite{DPRZ1}, \cite{DPRZ2}, \cite{BeKi}), in order to estimate $P_o [A_n (x) \cap A_n (y)]$, we will consider branching structure of the two traversal processes corresponding to $x$ and $y$.
+We will take a decreasing sequence of radii $(r_k)_{k \geq 1}$ and set the level $k = \ell (x, y)$ at which the balls $B(x, r_k)$ and $B(y, r_k)$ of radius $r_k$ centered at $x$ and $y$ become disjoint.
+See (\ref{eq:radii}) and (\ref{eq:branching-level}) for the precise definitions of $r_k$ and $\ell (x, y)$.
+Intuitively speaking, for $k < \ell (x, y)$, the two balls $B(x, r_k)$ and $B(y, r_k)$ overlap and the traversal processes in the balls are heavily correlated, while, for $k \ge \ell (x, y)$, the two balls $B(x, r_k)$ and $B(y, r_k)$ are disjoint and the traversal processes in the balls should be almost independent.
+Thus, as in Section \ref{sec:upper-bound}, we can apply the transfer lemma (Lemma \ref{lem:transfer-lemma}) and the barrier estimate (Lemma \ref{lem:GW-process-barrier-estimate}) to each of the traversal processes in $B(x, r_k)$ and $B(y, r_k)$ for $k \ge \ell (x, y)$.
+We deal with six cases (see (\ref{eq:window}), (\ref{eq:length}), (\ref{eq:d-function}) for the definitions of $w_n$, $L_n$, $d_n (s)$):